zhenkewu/zhenkewu.github.io/team/_posts/2015-10-25-xingran-chen.md

 # Education:

-2024 Fall, Incoming PhD Student in Biostatistics, University of Michigan, Ann Arbor
+2024 Fall, PhD Student in Biostatistics, University of Michigan, Ann Arbor

 2022-2024, MS in Biostatistics, University of Michigan, Ann Arbor,